RichQUACK.com Price Tops $0.0000 (QUACK)

-RichQUACK.com (QUACK) traded 9.2% lower against the US dollar during the twenty-four hour period ending at 15:00 PM Eastern on August 1st.
-One RichQUACK.com token can currently be bought for about $0.0000 or 0.00000000 BTC on exchanges.
-During the last seven days, RichQUACK.com has traded 5.7% lower against the US dollar.
-RichQUACK.com has a market capitalization of $33.84 million and $632,680.02 worth of RichQUACK.com was traded on exchanges in the last 24 hours.
+RichQUACK.com (QUACK) traded 2.9% lower against the U.S. dollar during the 1-day period ending at 13:00 PM ET on August 2nd.
+During the last week, RichQUACK.com has traded down 6.3% against the U.S. dollar.
+One RichQUACK.com token can now be bought for approximately $0.0000 or 0.00000000 BTC on major exchanges.
+RichQUACK.com has a market cap of $32.95 million and $659,275.50 worth of RichQUACK.com was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.